smudgeapp/study-various/imageresize/README.md

 On the loaded image click on any point, now a start position has been designated.
 The second click on the image will designate the end position for the split and a rectangle will be automatically drawn.

+Then click the 'Split Image' button to obtain the split portion separately.

 **For image split to work click on the image in *diagonals*.
 For example, start click can be anywhere on the image, the second click should move away and down from the first click.**